GoogleCloudPlatform/cloud-shell-tutorials/cloud-console-tutorials/pubsub_quickstart/pubsub_quickstart.md

 ## Introduction

-Cloud Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages between independent applications.
+Cloud Pub/Sub is a fully-managed real-time messaging service that allows you to send and receive messages independent applications.
 This tutorial gives a brief introduction to Cloud Pub/Sub's command-line interface using the `gcloud` command.

 ## Project Setup